 3. If your child is old enough to recognize, clarify why he or she needs to take medicine.
 I asked him if he recognized why he needs to take medicine, he shrugged his shoulders.
 We talked concerning the medicine helping his ears to feel much better so he could go back to preschool and play with his friends, which was simply the ticket to get him on board with taking the unpleasant pink medicine.

 4. Declare.
-Come close to the scene with a favorable perspective.
+WhiteSands Clearwater suggests the parents to come close to the scene with a favorable perspective.
 Do not forget to remember to applaud kids when they take their medicine without a struggle.
 It’s important that your kid realizes that taking medicine is not a penalty.
 Never intimidate to give kids a “shot” if they don’t take their drug.

 5. Reward your kid.
 School-aged kids can be inspired by rewards.
 Make your kid a good- job chart so that each time they take their medicine, they get a sticker.